 Bachelor of Science, major in Ecology, minor in Behaviour ; Graduate Certificate in Canine Science

 Born into the In The Pink team in September 2014, Daniel Covington already knows everything there is to know about dogs.
-He can wash, dry and brush with the best of them, and is currently perfecting the art of hand-stripping with the aid of his grandparents’ Cocker Spaniel, George.
+He can wash, dry and brush with the best of them, knows his way around a stripping knife and is already learning to clip and scissor!

-Fergal the Dobermann was the face behind In The Pink.
-His arrival in Georgina’s life in August 2010 changed her world, leading to new goals, new qualifications, new friends and even new romance.
-Today, thanks to him, Georgina has the life, family and career of her dreams.
+Fergal was the face behind In The Pink.
+His arrival in August 2010 changed Georgina’s world, leading to new goals, qualifications, friends and romance.
+Thanks to him, she leads the life of her dreams.

 With us until the age of 12, her innate wisdom, and quiet, steady presence saw Georgina through some of the toughest times of her life, and she is very sorely missed.
 Her picture hangs by our front door, those hypnotic, yellow eyes watching over us forever.